sudhanshu16/vote_up_down/README.md

  * Chaos Tools (https://drupal.org/project/ctools)

-FEATURES
+Features
 --------

- * Voting on entities: nodes, comments and terms.
+ * The module is implemented as a field, you may vote over any field-able entity, node, comment and term are examples of entities.

-INSTALLATION
+Installation
 ------------

- * Install as usual, see http://drupal.org/node/70151 for further information.
+ * Install as usual, see https://www.drupal.org/docs/8/extending-drupal-8/installing-modules for further information.

-CONFIGURATION
+Configuration
 -------------

  * Configure permissions in Administer >> People >> Permissions